-&lt;sup>142 Omar Salah and Christa Rautenbach, 'Islamic Finance: A Corollary to Legal Pluralism or Legal Diversity in South Africa and the Netherlands' (2015) 48 Comparative and International Law Journal of Southern Africa 488.
+137 Omar Salah and Christa Rautenbach, 'Islamic Finance: A Corollary to Legal Pluralism or Legal Diversity in South Africa and the Netherlands' (2015) 48 Comparative and International Law Journal of Southern Africa 488.

-&lt;sup>143 'Kenya Law: The Constitution of Kenya' http://kenyalaw.org/kl/index.php?id=398> accessed 9 May 2023.
+^{138 &#}x27;Kenya Law: The Constitution of Kenya' http://kenyalaw.org/kl/index.php?id=398 accessed 9 May 2023.

-&lt;sup>144 Kenya Law: The Constitution of Kenya,2010, Chapter 4, Article.19-s 24 a person, and that a person should not be forced to participate in the cultural practices of another tribe or group, which means that the norms and beliefs of one cultural group, should not be imposed on another group, if one group practices male primogeniture, and another does not, then the second group should not be forced to follow the cultural practices of the first one.
-There is no simple hierarchy of rights that can clear the doubt on the relationship between cultural rights and equality; however, as it can be seen in the preamble and Articles 19 to 59 which deals with the Bill of Rights of the 2010 Constitution of Kenya, the main aim of it is to guarantee and protect the equality of rights, and so any law or practices that are against that is not enforceable or applicable to the extent of it goes against the constitution.
-Cultural practices can no longer be an excuse to discriminate against people and avoid scrutinizing actions by the Constitution.
-For that reason, if the validity of a cultural practice is in question regarding its consistency with any written law, including the Constitution and the rights provided by the constitution, especially against discrimination, then the equality that the Constitution guarantees will prevail.
+139 Kenya Law: The Constitution of Kenya, 2010, Chapter 4, Article.
+19-s 24 another does not, then the second group should not be forced to follow the cultural practices of the first one.
+There is no simple hierarchy of rights that can clear the doubt on the relationship between cultural rights and equality; however, as it can be seen in the preamble and Articles 19 to 59, which deals with the Bill of Rights of the 2010 Constitution of Kenya, the main aim of it is to guarantee and protect the equality of rights, and so any law or practices that are against that is not enforceable or applicable to the extent of it goes against the Constitution.
+Cultural practices can no longer be an excuse to discriminate against people and avoid scrutinising actions by the Constitution.
+For that reason, if the validity of a cultural practice is in question regarding its consistency with any written law, including the Constitution and the rights provided by the Constitution, especially against discrimination, then the equality that the Constitution guarantees will prevail.
 In Bhe v Magistrate, Khayelitsha case, the South African Constitutional court declared male primogeniture discriminatory as it is against the Constitution in dealing with the equality guaranteed by their Constitution.